-There are buttons for drawing blobs (ellipses), boxes, vertices and zig-zag lines, as well as buttons that allow the insertion of Postscript text and LaTeX text into the graph (see the text section for information about adding text to diagrams).
+There are buttons for drawing blobs (ellipses), boxes, triangles and vertices, as well as buttons that allow the insertion of Postscript text and LaTeX text into the graph (see the text section for information about adding text to diagrams).
 When one of these buttons is clicked the program goes into the corresponding drawing mode.
 Through right-clicking on the vertex button a pop up menu will appear, in which the user can choose the type of vertex drawn when in vertex mode.